mosure/chess-assistant-skill/README.md

 ### Skill session timeout

 When the assistant goes off the screen, the current session/`dialogue_id` is lost.
 The skill service needs to automatically resume sessions (based on `user_id` if available) or the assistant needs to keep `dialogue_id` while a web view is visible.

+### Create a better frontend communication library
+Create a library around passing data into skill UI's.